Continuous N\'{e}el-VBS Quantum Phase Transition in Non-Local one-dimensional systems with SO(3) Symmetry

 Now we briefly consider the situation when the bulk undergoes a disorder-order quantum phase transition between the AKLT state and the Ising like VBS order, which is described by order parameter $\phi$.
 The boundary mode of $\phi$ is $\Phi \sim \partial_y \phi$, and it couples to the VBS order parameter $v$ at the boundary CFT.
 In this case, the coupled RG flow of $\lambda$ and $g_v$ in Eq.~\ref{H2} is relatively simple: as long as we start with nonzero $(\lambda_0, g_{v0})$, both $g_v$ and $\lambda$ quite generally flow to positive infinity, which corresponds to a nonzero long range order of $v$.
-Hence again the $1d$ boundary of the system should develop the Ising-VBS order before the bulk.
+Hence the $1d$ boundary of the system should develop the Ising-VBS order before the bulk. when the bulk is tuned closer and closer to a VBS (Ising) transition, the boundary will go through a transition between the gapless $\SU(2)_1$ CFT state to a VBS phase, before the bulk actually hits criticality.
+This boundary transition should be in the same universality class as the transition from an $\SU(2)_1$ CFT to a VBS phase in a purely one-dimensional spin-1/2 chain with both nearest and next nearest neighbor Heisenberg interactions (see, for example, Ref.~\onlinecite{Gogolin2004} for the one-dimensional transition).
+We note that this transition is not an ordinary $1+1d$ Ising transition and, hence, is different from the ``extraordinary transition" studied in the standard boundary criticality literature.
 But if we start with a negative initial value $\lambda_0$, it may take a long RG time before the coupling constants become positive and nonperturbative.
 Hence the VBS order parameter may still appear to have quasi long range correlation for a finite system.